Who owns K-pop giant HYBE? - Music Business Worldwide

 Bang Jun-hyuk and Netmarble Corporation

-It’s not uncommon for South Korea’s chaebol – aka giant corporations – to keep ownership within the family, and while HYBE may not entirely qualify as a chaebol (it’s not exactly Samsung or LG), its ownership structure does have an echo of that South Korean tradition.

-HYBE’s second largest shareholder is Netmarble Corporation, a video game developer founded in 2000 by Bang Jun-hyuk – Bang Si-hyuk’s brother.
+HYBE’s second largest shareholder is Netmarble Corporation, a video game developer founded in 2000 by Bang Jun-hyuk – a distant relative of HYBE chairman Bang Si-hyuk.

 According to HYBE’s semi-annual report, Netmarble owned 3.93 million shares of HYBE as of June 30, giving it a 9.44% share of the company.
 As of September 9, that stake in HYBE was worth $483.8 million.